handpoint/handpoint.github.io/management.md

     - Transform your business with a single integration
 tms:
   title: "Your payments strategy must be part of your scaling strategy"
   description: "Activating a merchant has never been simpler.
-Handpoint's remote key injection, remote software updates, and instant activation design put the power to control the entire merchant experience in your hands."
+Handpoint's remote key injection, remote software updates, and instant-activation design give you the power to control the entire payments journey.."
   list:
     - title: "Seamless Activation: "
-      description: "Activate the right keys instantly with no delays, no support"
+      description: "Activate with no delays, no support required"
     - title: "Reliable Processing: "
       description: "Up-to-date terminals and real-time transaction visibility"
     - title: "Life-Cycle Management: "